Try something different to get your family out of its vacation comfort zone.

 The accommodations at Skytop Lodge include guest rooms and suites in the luxury lodge while the inn offers 18 connectable guest rooms with fireplace, refrigerator, private balcony, and executive suites.

-The private cottages feature four separate guest rooms with a shared hallway, private baths, and porches for multigenerational families and large groups.
-Streamside cottages come equipped with stream, golf course, or lodge views with connected bedrooms complete with king-size beds and fold-out sleeper loveseats.
+The private cottages feature four separate guest rooms with a shared hallway, private baths, and porches for large groups.
+Streamside cottages come with connected bedrooms complete with king-size beds and fold-out sleeper loveseats.

-Skytop Lodge all-inclusive rates include accommodations, three daily meals, and access to resort facilities and recreation including 30-miles of hiking trails, indoor and outdoor pools, water sports along the lake and golfing at the 18-hole course.
+Skytop Lodge all-inclusive rates include accommodations, meals, and access to resort facilities.
+Recreation includes 30-miles of hiking trails, indoor and outdoor pools, water sports along the lake, and golfing at the 18-hole course.

 Horsing Around: Family Dude Ranch Vacations